binghamtonuniversity-cs110/template-lab0-introduction/README.md

 In this directory, you are going to clone this repository to get a copy of the source code onto your account.
 To do this, you will first need to have signed up for a Github account if you didn't already have one.

 ***TODO***
-Setup github account and submit username to form
+Setup github account and submit username to google form

 :bulb: If you don't have an account, ask the TA to help you.